getzola/zola/docs/content/documentation/templates/pages-sections.md

 lang: String;
 // Information about all the available languages for that content, including the current page
 translations: Array<TranslatedContent>;
+// All the pages/sections linking this page: their permalink and a title if there is one
+backlinks: Array<{permalink: String, title: String?}>;
 ```

 ## Section variables